-Made-up news has led majorities in both parties to check facts in a story; Republicans more likely to stop getting news from a news outlet, reduce news intake response to made-up news and information.
-Overwhelming majorities of both Republicans (79%) and Democrats (78%), for example, say they fact-check news stories themselves.
+Made-up news has led majorities in both parties to check facts in a story; Republicans more likely to stop getting news from a news outlet, reduce news intake

+Some of the sharp partisan differences fade when Americans are asked about actions they take in response to made-up news and information.
+Overwhelming majorities of both Republicans (79%) and Democrats (78%), for example, say they factcheck news stories themselves.
 And they are about as likely to change the way they use social media (52% of Republicans and 53% of Democrats) and to report or flag a story (31% of Republicans and 33% of Democrats).